I love minor league baseball games. I’ve been to a few Delmarva Shorebirds games. It really is a fun environment.

 This might all seem reasonable at first glance, but the early notice requirements under the LGTCA can have some harsh results.
 Jared Breen’s case presents a perfect example of this.
 Breen’s collision with the concrete wall occurred in July 2015, but it didn’t really end his baseball career until 5 months later.
 Breen acted prompted and hired a lawyer just 2 months later.
 But by the time Breen retained an attorney, the deadline for providing “early notice” to Wicomico County under the LGTCA had already passed.

 If the LGTCA early notice requirement was strictly applied, Breen’s chance to sue Wicomico County would have been lost before he even hired a lawyer.
 Fortunately for Breen and other prospective plaintiffs, there are exceptions to the LGTCA notice requirements.
-For starters, the Maryland high court has repeatedly held that strict compliance with the LGTCA notice rules is not necessary and “substantial compliance” may be enough.
+For starters, the Maryland high court has repeatedly held that strict compliance with the LGTCA notice rules is unnecessary and “substantial compliance” may be enough.
 Moore v.
 Norouzi, 371 Md.
 154, 171 (2002).
-In addition to this “substantial compliance” exception, the language of the LGTCA itself provides that notice requirements may be waived for “good cause” or “lack of prejudice” to the defendant.
+Besides this “substantial compliance” exception, the language of the LGTCA itself provides that notice requirements may be waived for “good cause” or “lack of prejudice” to the defendant.
 LGTCA § 5-304(d).

 Did Breen Satisfy the LGTCA Early Notice Requirements?

 In June 2018, Jared Breen filed his lawsuit against Wicomico County and 7th Inning Stretch, LP in the U.S. District Court for Maryland.
 (I think Breen probably lives out-of-state and triggering diversity jurisdiction.
-Not many plaintiffs’ lawyers would pick Wicomico County over a federal jury.)
-Wicomico County immediately moved to dismiss the case claiming that Breen did not comply with the LGTCA early notice requirement.
+Few plaintiffs’ lawyers would pick Wicomico County over a federal jury.)
+Wicomico County immediately moved to dismiss the case, claiming that Breen did not comply with the LGTCA early notice requirement.
 According to Wicomico County, they received no notice from Breen or his lawyers.

 Breen’s lawyers claimed that they sent the required written notice to Wicomico County via certified mail in February 2016.
-They even had a signed certified mail delivery receipt to back this up.
+They even had a signed, certified mail delivery receipt to back this up.
 The problem is that the notice deadline under the LGTCA was December 30, 2015.
-This meant that even if Breen did send notice in February 2016, it was 54-days late under the LGTCA.
+This meant that even if Breen sent notice in February 2016, it was 54-days late under the LGTCA.

 Breen’s lawyers made 2 arguments in opposition to Wicomico County’s motion to dismiss.
 First, they argued that Breen “substantially complied” with the LGTCA notice requirements.
 Second, they argued that the good cause exception under § 5-304(d) should be applied.
 On August 6, 2019, Judge Deborah Chasanow issued a Memorandum Opinion partly granting and partially denying the motion to dismiss.